 I always use extra virgin olive oil in grilling, as it will play a vital role in grilling or smoked recipes.
-For dry rubs, adding olive oil is a must as it will help to stick the dry rubs on the meat surface perfectly.
+For dry rubs, adding olive oil is a must as it helps to stick the dry rubs on the meat’s surface perfectly.
 Plus, it ensures an additional layer of flavor.

-Step-1: First, brush some olive oil; it will help the original rub to stick on the chicken.
+Step- 1: First, brush with some olive oil; it will help the original rub to stick the chicken.